 On the NCIDQ Exam, the raw passing score translates to a scaled score of 500.

-Passing scaled scores fall between 500-800, depending on the total number of correctly answered items at or above the raw passing score.
+All passing scaled scores will then fall between 500-800, depending on the total number of correctly answered items at or above the raw passing score.

 Failing scaled scores fall between 200-499, depending on the total number of correctly answered items below the raw passing score.
 A scaled score of 200 means 0 correct, while a scaled score of 499 is just below the passing point.

 Again, it’s all about the scaled scores.
-With each new iteration of the exam (Spring 2016 for example), a new passing point is set.
+With each new iteration of the exam (Spring 2021, for example), a passing point is set.

 So how can you use this?
 Focus on these content areas first, especially if you did not do well.
-Don't neglect the others, just don't spend the bulk of your study time on these.
+Then, don't neglect the others.
+Just don't spend the bulk of your study time on these.

-MOST IMPORTANT: Although a score below 500 will be reported as “fail”, please don't consider it as failure, it's a learning experience.
+MOST IMPORTANT: Although a score below 500 will be reported as “fail,” please don't consider it a failure.
+It's a learning experience.
 You only fail if you give up.

-Legally, any exam that is used for registration or licensure must have a defensible, criterion-referenced passing score.
-This score, which separates candidates who pass from candidates who fail, must be based on the minimum competence required to protect the public from harm.
+Legally, any exam used for registration or licensure must have a defensible, criterion-referenced passing score.
+This score separates candidates who pass from candidates who fail, and reflects the minimum level of competence required to protect the public from harm.

-CIDQ works with their testing consultant, Prometric, to determine this passing point, which they define as the level of an interior designer's ability to practice independently (without supervision) in a manner that will protect the public health, safety and welfare.
+CIDQ works with their testing administrator, Prometric, to determine this passing point.
+They define this point as the level of an interior designer's ability to practice independently in a manner that protects public health, safety, and welfare.

-A committee of subject matter experts use standard psychometric methods (more about this below) to create these passing points, and apply them to all candidates for a specific exam.
-There is no grading curve, and there is no target passing percentage the way there is in most U.S. educational testing.
+A committee of subject matter experts uses standard psychometric methods (more about this below) to create these passing points and apply them to all candidates for a specific exam.
+Thus, there is no grading curve, and there is no target passing percentage the way there is in most U.S. educational testing.

-Different versions of the exam are called forms.
+Different versions of the same exam are called forms.

-Scores are compared for each next form of the exam using the same content outline or blueprint.
-The raw passing score using a group of questions from the first exam determine the passing score on the second exam.
+Scores are compared for each form of the exam using the same content outline or blueprint.
+The raw passing score utilizing a group of questions from the first exam determines the second exam's passing score.

-The current exam blueprint used on the IDFX and IDPX exams went into effect this past spring, 2016.
-The distribution of questions is different than the first administration of IDFX & IDPX in 2013-2015, and from the previous Section 1 & 2 exams.
+The current exam blueprint used on the IDFX and IDPX exams went into effect this past spring, 2021.
+As a result, the distribution of questions is different than exams before.
+The PRAC Blueprint also changed minimally.
+The exam knowledge areas are the same, but the weights shifted slightly.

-Equating different forms of an exam using the same group of questions is a psychometric method commonly used in the world of standardized tests.
-It’s used to determine whether or not a subsequent iteration (or form) is slightly easier or harder than the original exam.
+Equating different forms of an exam using the same group of questions is a psychometric method commonly used in standardized testing.
+Equating determines whether or not a subsequent iteration (or form) is either slightly easier or more difficult than the original exam.

 If the total scores of all candidates on the equator questions (those used for the comparison) show that the second exam is slightly easier, then the raw passing score is increased.
-If the second exam is revealed to be slightly harder, then the raw passing score is decreased.
+Conversely, if the second exam is found to be slightly harder, then the raw passing score is decreased.

-But since the scaled passing score is the key goal, candidates will not know (or need to know) whether the number of correct answers needed to achieve a passing scaled score of 500 was higher or lower than the number needed for a previous exam.
+But since the scaled passing score is the key goal, candidates will not know (or need to know) whether the number of correct answers required to achieve a scaled passing score of 500 was higher or lower than the number required for a previous exam.